Pain and Stress

 And, as many people can attest, stress is hard on the digestive system.
 As reported the journal Gut, stress compounds -- especially one called CRF -- can make the intestines extra sensitive to pain.
 Some experts believe that this sensitivity plays a large role in irritable bowel syndrome, a sometimes painful condition that is highly reactive to stress.
 Researchers are currently investigating drugs that block CRF as potential treatments for the syndrome.

 Fear and anxiety can also fuel pain.
-As Robert Sapolsky writes in his book Why Zebras Don't Get Ulcers (Henry Holt and Co., 2004), the mere sight of a hypodermic needle can be enough make a person's arm throb.
+As Robert Sapolsky writes in his book Why Zebras Don't Get Ulcers, the mere sight of a hypodermic needle can be enough make a person's arm throb.
 In this case, the brain's emotions overwhelm its natural painkillers.
 The more a person fixates on pain -- existing or expected -- the more it hurts.

 While scientists still have much to learn about stress and pain, one thing is already clear: For many people, relaxation can be a powerful pain reliever.
 Even the venerable Mayo Clinic suggests meditation as a potential remedy for chronic pain.
 Likewise, people with irritable bowel syndrome, fibromyalgia, or chronic headaches may find relief if they can reduce stress in their lives or change their attitudes about life's problems.
 If you have one of these conditions, cognitive behavioral therapy or another type of counseling could become an important part of your recovery.

 Harris, L.A. et al. Irritable bowel syndrome: New and emerging therapies.
 Current Opinion in Gastroenterology.

 What are the best cannabis strains for chronic pain?
 Medical News Today. https://www.medicalnewstoday.com/articles/322051